-Special thanks must be given to Dave Critchley for his assistance with the research.
-His book “The Origin of Organized Crime in America’ Critchley examines the Mafia recruitment process, relations with Mafias in Sicily, the role of non-Sicilians in New York’s organized crime families, kinship connections, the Black Hand, the impact of Prohibition, and allegations that a “new” Mafia was created in 1931.
-The book is an absolute ‘must buy’ for anyone interested in this era.
+Dave Critchley.
+‘The Origin of Organized Crime in America’ Critchley examines the Mafia recruitment process, relations with Mafias in Sicily, the role of non-Sicilians in New York’s organized crime families, kinship connections, the Black Hand, the impact of Prohibition, and allegations that a ‘new’ Mafia was created in 1931.

 Tom Hunt. https://mafiahistory.us.
 Decades of research into the history of American organized crime.

 Informer. https://informer-journal.blogspot.com The history of American Crime and law enforcement.